OctopusDeploy/blog/blog/2022-07/migrate-from-scriptcs-to-dotnet-script/index.md

 In summary, the migration from `scriptcs` to `dotnet-script` will result in the following changes:

 - C# scripting deprecated for Linux SSH targets running Mono
-- C# scripting deprecated for Windows deployment targets running on versions earlier than 2012R2
+- C# scripting deprecated for Windows deployment targets running on versions earlier than 2012 R2
 - Increase support for language features from C# 5 to C# 8
-- Direct imports of Nuget packages in scripts
+- Direct imports of NuGet packages in scripts
 - Removal of Mono requirement for running C# scripts on Linux targets

 Thanks for reading this RFC.
 Any [feedback](https://github.com/OctopusDeploy/StepsFeedback/issues/9) you have is greatly appreciated.